ergoplatform/oracle-core/connectors/connector-lib/README.md

 2. A description of the Connector (which explains in greater detail how the data is sourced/processed)
 3. A function which fetches & processes the datapoint from an external service and returns it as a Result<u64>.
 4. A function which prints information you deem important for your given connector.
-5. A function that creates & starts an API sever.

 Once you have defined all of the above data, simply call the `new()` method: